gklyne/I-D/app/app.md

 --- abstract

-This Internet-Draft proposes the `app:` URI scheme, which can be used to consume or reference hypermedia resources bundled inside a file archive or a mobile application package.
+This Internet-Draft proposes the `app` URI scheme for the Archive and Packaging Protocol.

+app URIs can be used to consume or reference hypermedia resources bundled inside a file archive or a mobile application package, as well as to resolve URIs for archive resources within a programmatic framework.

 This URI scheme provides mechanisms to generate a unique base URI to represent the root of the archive,